Managing from the physician's point of view begins with communication. Companies must talk to their target audience to gather

-Evaluate and assess Companies must first measure and assess physician relationships.
-This involves determining the strength of current relationships,
+- Evaluate and assess Companies must first assess physician relationships.
+This involves determining the strength of current relationships, documenting

-documenting physician experience needs and how well they are being addressed, and relying on decision-support tools to identify
+physician needs and how well they are being addressed, and relying on decision-support tools to identify which improvements

 - Resource allocation and execution Once all the information is gathered, pharma companies must tailor a plan that will both build patient share and improve